TiStef/La-Marzocco-Micra-Mods/README.md

 # **La Marzocco Micra Add-Ons**

-This repository contains scripts and configuration files designed to integrate the **La Marzocco Micra** espresso machine into a smart home environment using **Home Assistant** and **ESPHome**.
-These add-ons enhance functionality by enabling real-time monitoring, automation, and machine control.
+This repository contains a sample configuration file designed to integrate the **La Marzocco Micra** espresso machine into a smart home environment using **Home Assistant** and **ESPHome**.
+These add-ons enhance functionality by enabling real-time monitoring and machine control without the need a phone.

 ### Demo Video